Braunau am Inn: Geography

 The town is on the lower river Inn below its confluence with the Salzach, where it forms the border with the German state of Bavaria, halfway on the road between the state capital Linz and the Bavarian capital Munich, about 60 km north of Salzburg.
 Braunau is connected by bridges over the Inn with its Bavarian counterpart Simbach am Inn.
 A traditional port of entry, all border controls have been abolished since the implementation of the Schengen Agreement by Austria in 1997.
 The town gave its name to the administrative district (Bezirk).
+As of 2025, Braunau am Inn has a population of 17,604.

+Populated places

-The population of Braunau am Inn was 16,182 in 2011.
-The municipal area comprises the cadastral communities of Braunau am Inn, Osternberg, and Ranshofen.
+The municipality of Braunau am Inn consists of the following cadastral communities: Braunau am Inn, Osternberg, and Ranshofen; while further subdivided into populated places (with population in brackets as of 1 January 2022).